kalapisd/homelibrary-student-project/README.md

 This will allow the Google Books API to identify you and authenticate your requests.
-You can obtain an API key easily by following the instructions provided by Google: https://cloud.google.com/docs/authentication/api-keys If for some reason you cannot generate your own Google Books API key, here is a default key: AIzaSyAjER9gZjSb_YnJHsVNhl1fDWRK9y_o88g
+You can obtain an API key easily by following the instructions provided by Google: https://cloud.google.com/docs/authentication/api-keys

 I hope you find this API useful and easy to use.
 If you have any questions or feedback, please don't hesitate to [contact me](mailto:kalapisd@gmail.com)!